-I had a chance to spend a few days with the Roav Bolt in advance of its launch.
-It turns out to be an easy and inexpensive way for people to add Google Assistant to cars that don't already have a splashy infotainment system installed.
+As such, the Roav Bolt isn’t suitable for the latest, most technologically-advanced rides.
+However, it is an easy and inexpensive way for people to add Google Assistant to older cars that don't already have a splashy infotainment system installed.

-Google first announced plans to work with companies like Anker and JBL on accessories that could add Google Assistant over your car's stereo during CES earlier this year, and now Anker's effort, the Roav Bolt, is hitting the market.
-You can buy the $49.99 Roav Bolt online and at Best Buy starting today (April 17).
-It hits Walmart and other retailers in the coming weeks.
+Google first announced plans to work with companies like Anker and JBL on accessories that could add Google Assistant over your car's stereo during CES 2019.
+Since then, the $49.99 Roav Bolt became available from most retailers, including Best Buy and Walmart.

 The simplicity starts with installing the Roav Bolt.
 You plug it into a 12v socket (that's your car's cigarette lighter) and turn on your car.
 Ideally, you'll also hook the device into an AUX input on your car, since the Roav Bolt is optimized for that setup.
 But don't worry if your car lacks that kind of plug — mine does, and I could still use the Roav Bolt over a Bluetooth connection with my car.
 (Conversations with the Assistant are probably choppier than they would be if I was able to use an AUX input, but I still found the product quite functional.)

-Built-in microphones aided by noise-canceling technology are designed to pick up your voice, even when you've got music blaring, passengers yammering and traffic noise trying to drown you out.
+The benefit with the Roav Bolt is that you get built-in microphones aided by noise-canceling technology that are designed to pick up your voice, even when you've got music blaring, passengers yammering and traffic noise trying to drown you out.
 I drove around with my windows down, trying to get the Google Assistant's attention, and 95 percent of the time, it heard me perfectly.